jpviguini/image-processing-toolkit/README.md

 # Image Processing Toolkit

-This is a simple C program for image processing that reads a Portable Graymap (PGM) image, applies various image processing operations, and generates a new modified image.
+This is a C program for image processing that reads a Portable Graymap (PGM) image, applies various image processing operations, and generates a new modified image.
 ## Features

 The program supports the following image processing operations: